broy9387/SGAME/README.md

 # SGAME
 a simple two character game;
-In this game,one character detsroys the other.
+In this game,one character destroys the other.
 It is using JAVASCRIPT.